Geethree/g3-site/resume/markdown/gspencer_eng.md

 2022 - Present
 :   **[Cruise] - Staff Site Reliability Engineer Technical Lead Manager (TLM)**

 	As a Staff Site Reliability Engineer TLM focused on release and deployment of Cruise's software, I played a pivotal role in ensuring the reliability and efficiency of our processes.
-My experience Cruise honed my leadership, project management, and infrastructure optimization skills, contributing to Cruise's mission of redefining the future of transportation.
+My experience at Cruise has honed my leadership, project management, and infrastructure optimization skills, contributing to Cruise's mission of redefining the future of transportation.
 This role equipped me with a wealth of knowledge and expertise, enabling me to lead cross-functional teams and drive continuous improvement.
 My key contributions included:

     * **Release Attestation and Packaging**: Orchestrated the development and implementation of a robust release attestation packaging system, minimizing disruptions and enhancing operational efficiency.
     * **Visibility and Governance**: Established comprehensive visibility and governance mechanisms, providing real-time insights into the deployment pipeline and maintaining quality and compliance standards.